zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

 </table>
 ```

-### Step 9: Adding Cool Stuff - Glyphicons
+### Step 10: Adding Cool Stuff - Glyphicons

 Bootstrap has a lot of cool free glyphicons (as well as the [Noun Project](https://thenounproject.com/)).
 Let's use a few!
+Copy and paste the code below underneath your table.
+Look for the closing table tag (`</table`).

 ```html
 <div id="gylphicons">